Mdround/kubernetes-on-cloud9/kubeflow-install-eks-workshop.md

 Re the screen "Name your workspace.
 A namespace is a collection of Kubeflow services.
 Resources created within a namespace are isolated to that namespace.
 By default, a namespace will be created for you."

 N.B.
-I initially went with the default namespace, 'anonymous-kubeflow.org', but ended up in an endless loop of splash pages.
+I've had problems getting caught in an endless loop of splash pages.
+Opening the page in another browser (after creating the  namespace) sorts this.

-Should have followed the EKS Workshop instructions, and used `eksworkshop`.
-This worked.

 ## Setting up Jupyter notebooks ##
 ... still following https://eksworkshop.com/kubeflow/jupyter/ (learned my lesson!)